-- System-wide use of Test of Phonological Awareness (TOPA) and DIBELS for screening and tracking at risk learners in the primary grades - System-wide use of intervention programs (Firm Foundations, Our Turn To Talk) - o Classroom use of Reading 44 and programs for guided reading for students at risk - System-wide use of Math assessments at K, grade 6 and 8 working on other grade level assessments - goals met between 2010-2013 - achievement in numeracy grade 6-9 from 65% to 83%.
+System-wide use of Math assessments at K, grade 6 and 8 - working on other grade level assessments - goals met between 2010-2013 - achievement in numeracy grade 6-9 from 65% to 83%.

 - Trend data for this objective has fluctuated somewhat; however, there has been improvement in the results for this cohort based on District Numeracy Assessments in 2010 (65%), 2012 (80%), and 2013 (83%).
-While our data collection for this objective is complete, we will continue to monitor progress for this group of students as they enter grade 10 next year. - o Adoption of district-wide Social Responsibility Survey - Creation of Aboriginal Survey as part of Aboriginal Enhancement Agreement - o Expansion of Career, Trades and Work Experience programs - o Development of Mountainside Secondary School and Choices intervention classes - Enhanced partnerships with community agencies (VCH, MCFD, others) - Expansion and continued development of Distributed Learning - o Review of technology intervention tools to support best practice - Expansion of Board Authority Authorized Courses (7 in 2013)
+While our data collection for this objective is complete, we will continue to monitor progress for this group of students as they enter grade 10 next year. - Adoption of district-wide Social Responsibility Survey - o Creation of Aboriginal Survey as part of Aboriginal Enhancement Agreement - Expansion of Career, Trades and Work Experience programs - Development of Mountainside Secondary School and Choices intervention classes - Enhanced partnerships with community agencies (VCH, MCFD, others) - Expansion and continued development of Distributed Learning - o Review of technology intervention tools to support best practice - Expansion of Board Authority Authorized Courses (102 courses now available)